Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 }
 ```

-This approach allows the analysis to distinguish `x=5` from `x=-3` indefinitely, only merging them if they converge to the same value later.
+This approach allows the analysis to distinguish `x = 5` from `x = -3` indefinitely, only merging them if they converge to the same value later.

 == Refining Abstract Values